English: Creative Writing/Reading

 Art: Jim Dine Hearts:

 I chose this activity as the children could complete it in a short time without much help, perfect for a mini theme based art lesson!
 We looked at some examples of Jim Dine's heart art and talked about the colours he used.
 We discussed words to describe the marks he used and the shapes of the colour blocks.
 They drew a big heart on a piece of paper.
 They coloured inside the heart with warm colours (using similar shapes) and outside the heart with cool colours.
 They then painted the pictures with a little olive oil to create a stained glass effect.
 I blotted them before leaving them to dry.
-When they had dried I added black paper borders.
+When they had dried I added paper borders (using mounting paper that I had measured and cut into a border with a blade).
 I rolled them up and tied them with a ribbon.
 I attached a little heart shaped pink notelet to the ribbon on which they wrote a message (to their Mum or Dad).

 Religion/History: The Story of St. Valentine

 We looked at this video and talked about it afterwards.
-They each recreated a scene from the story on a piece of paper and I selected some pictures to display along with sentences about the story, on the wall.
+They each recreated a scene from the story on a piece of paper.
+I selected some pictures to display along with sentences about the story, on the wall.

 Happy Valentine's Day!